 Our mission is not only to make quartet music more accessible but also to broaden audience membership through diverse programming.
 To this end, each of our concerts include what we call a "Compound Quartet."
 A programming strategy of our own design, a Compound Quartet consists of movements or pieces from four different composers to make one composite quartet.
 Compound Quartets allow each of our concerts to feature a variety of composers and explore the musical styles, themes, and historical contexts that bind the various movements into one cohesive work.
 Through this programming, we hope to diversify the chamber music concert experience and explore new and innovative ways of engaging with the audience.

-Interro Quartet acknowledges the support of the Canada Council for the Arts, and funding support from the Ontario Arts Council, an agency of the Government of Ontario.
+Interro Quartet acknowledges the support of the Canada Council for the Arts, and funding support from the Toronto Arts Council, and the Ontario Arts Council, an agency of the Government of Ontario.